Arkansas server says she was fired after diners left $4,400 tip - NewsBreak

 “It was an incredible thing to do and to see her reaction was awesome, to see what that meant to her, the impact that it’s had on her life already,” recalled one of the diners, Grant Wise.

-Wise, who owns a real estate company, said he called ahead to the restaurant and asked about the tipping policy, to make sure everything would go smoothly.Here’s what it takes to be considered ‘rich’ in Portland
+Wise, who owns a real estate company, said he called ahead to the restaurant and asked about the tipping policy, to make sure everything would go smoothly.These are the cities with the most generous tippers, study finds

 But he told Nexstar’s KNWA things did not go according to plan.